Kong/docs.konghq.com/app/1.0.x/plugin-development/access-the-datastore.md

 All entities in Kong are represented by:

-- A schema that describes which table the entity relates to in the datastore, constraints on its fields such as foreign keys, non-null constraints etc...
+- A schema that describes which table the entity relates to in the datastore, constraints on its fields such as foreign keys, non-null constraints etc.
   This schema is a table described in the [plugin configuration]({{page.book.chapters.plugin-configuration}}) chapter.
-- An instance of the `DAO` class mapping to the database currently in use (Cassandra or PostgreSQL).
-This class' methods consume the schema and expose methods to insert, update, find and delete entities of that type.
+- An instance of the `DAO` class mapping to the database currently in use (Cassandra or Postgres).
+This class' methods consume the schema and expose methods to insert, update, select and delete entities of that type.

 The core entities in Kong are: Services, Routes, Consumers and Plugins.
 All of them are accessible as Data Access Objects (DAOs),